di-sukharev/opencommit/README.md

 ## Setup

-1. Install opencommit globally to use in any repository:
+1. Install OpenCommit globally to use in any repository:

    ```sh
    npm install -g opencommit